 The Order does not dispute any of those propositions.
 It does not claim that the FCC could lawfully allow hundreds of millions of unlicensed devices to proliferate if some of them can be expected to cause harmful interference to some licensed microwave operations.
 The Order likewise does not argue that such interference would be lawful if it knocked out only a small number of microwave links rather than many of them.
-Nor does it dispute that interference with any
+Nor does it dispute that interference with any given link could endanger public safety and critical infrastructure.

-Because the governing law forbids it, the Order also conducts no costbenefit analysis to justify sacrificing some licensed microwave links as a reasonable price to pay for allowing unlicensed devices to proliferate without, at a minimum, AFC interference protection, which the FCC has described as "simple" and "easy to implement."
+Because the governing law forbids it, the Order also conducts no costbenefit analysis to justify sacrificing some licensed microwave links as a reasonable price to pay for allowing unlicensed devices to proliferate without, at a minimum, Automated Frequency Coordination, which the FCC has described as "simple" and "easy to implement."
 Notice ¶25 (JA).
-Although the FCC cannot lawfully rely on countervailing public policy to tolerate harmful interference to licensed operations, it is telling that the Order does not even calculate the marginal cost of equipping "low-power" devices with an AFC functionality that would, at a minimum, substantially reduce the likelihood of interference and thus protect lives and critical infrastructure.8
+Although the FCC cannot lawfully rely on countervailing public policy to tolerate harmful interference to licensed operations, it is telling that the Order does not even calculate the marginal